top of page

 It means you’re paying attention.

-And paying attention is usually the first step toward intentional change.
+And that awareness, that soft whisper, is usually the first step toward intentional change.

 Not forced change.